HappySunChild/tc/README.md

 along with an error string explaining why it failed.
 Because of this you can simply plug your typechecker directly into an `assert` call for a simple and clean "strict" typecheck (as shown in the examples above).

-`tc` also provides a `strict` wrapper function which essentially does the assert check for you, while also returning the value of the initial passed in value.
+`tc` also provides a `strict` policy which essentially does the assert check for you, while also returning the value given to it.
 While this isn't generally useful it can be used in some clever ways like so:

 ```luau